 - Oral rinses may help decrease plaque.
 Speak to your vet about safe dental products.

-CALL our clinics TO MAKE A DENTAL APPOINTMENT FOR YOUR DOGS AND CATS!
+CALL our clinics TO MAKE A DENTAL APPOINTMENT FOR YOUR DOGS & CATS in june!

 Mount Pleasant Veterinary Centre (Gelenggang)